 Try to log into your account or go through your credit card statements following your request to make sure that the card is definitely canceled.

 You should receive a cancellation confirmation by mail or email.
 If you don’t, follow up with your lender using details from your first phone call.

-Here’s a list of some of the most popular credit card providers’ phone numbers.
-You can also call the number on the back of your credit card.
+You can cancel your credit card by phoning your provider directly.
+Below we’ve listed the phone numbers of some of the most popular credit card providers in Canada.
+You can also try calling the number on the back of your credit card.